Skip to Main Content

 Registering your protocol

-You may choose to register your systematic review protocol prior to conducting your review.
+You may choose to register a protocol prior to conducting your review.
 This will improve transparency and reproducibility, but will also ensure that other research teams do not duplicate efforts.
 If you are working with the Cochrane or Campbell Collaborations, you will publish your protocol with those organizations.
 If you are working independently, consider registration with:

 PROSPERO: An international database of prospectively registered systematic reviews in health and social care.
 Key features from the review protocol are recorded and maintained as a permanent record.